 - GMS PS 743 Clinical Practicum II (2 cr)

 The goal of the PA clinical education is to provide direct experience related to clinical practice as a physician assistant.
 Completion of 54 weeks in the clinical setting is required of all PA students.
 Mandatory clerkships, each one month in duration, include Internal Medicine I and II, Pediatrics, OB-GYN, Psychiatry, General Surgery, and Emergency Medicine; Primary Care is 6 weeks long.
 In addition to the mandatory clerkships, each student is required to complete five elective rotations in specialty areas (both medicine and surgery) or in sub-internships in Primary Care, Internal Medicine, or Emergency Medicine.
-The student rotates within a range of clinical settings (inpatient, outpatient, emergency department, and operating room) with a variety of health care teams.
+The student rotates within a range of clinical settings (inpatient, outpatient, emergency department, and operating room) with a variety of health care teams and providers.
 Evaluation of the student’s clinical acumen is made by clinical site preceptors and by an end-of-rotation, knowledge-based examination.
 Preparedness for clinical practice is objectively established by a seven-station clinical skills examination and at the site visit that occurs within three months of graduation.